Graduate Teaching Assistant Program

 “When you take on the role of a teacher you strengthen your mastery of whatever content you’re teaching."
 Joel Barnes, Faculty

-Graduate Teaching Assistantships provide graduate students with experiential learning opportunities working with faculty members and students in the On-Campus Undergraduate (OCU) program in Prescott, Arizona.
-For students considering careers as an educator, testing the waters as a Graduate Teaching Assistant (GTA) can prove to be an invaluable learning experience to gain some practical on-the-job skills, develop leadership skills, and help to pay for their graduate education while serving as a resource for OCU faculty and students.
+Graduate Teaching Assistantships provide graduate students with experiential learning opportunities working with faculty members and students in the Resident Undergraduate program in Prescott, Arizona.
+For students considering careers as an educator, testing the waters as a Graduate Teaching Assistant (GTA) can prove to be an invaluable learning experience to gain some practical on-the-job skills, develop leadership skills, and help to pay for their graduate education while serving as a resource for Resident Undergraduate faculty and students.

 While the duties assigned will vary by program area delivery and need, GTAs will be responsible for the following:

-• Serve as a teaching assistant, co-instructor, or lead instructor in 1-2 OCU courses, and/or in 1-2 Limited-Residency Undergraduate (LRU) courses; GTA teaching placements must occur in two consecutive terms.
+• Serve as a teaching assistant, co-instructor, or lead instructor in 1-2 Resident Undergraduate courses, and/or in 1-2 Limited-Residency Undergraduate courses; GTA teaching placements must occur in two consecutive terms.

 • Facilitating classroom, laboratory, field, or discussion sessions.